vekatze/neut/book/src/static-memory-management.md

 }
 ```

-The expected behavior of the `Cons` clause in `increment` would be something like the following:
+The expected behavior of the `Cons` clause would be something like the following:

 1. obtain `x` and `rest` from `xs`
 2. `free` the outer tuple of `xs`